Poverty in Timor-Leste

-Timor-Leste (formerly East Timor) continues to be one of the world's poorest countries, with GDP per capita standing at $3,949 (2011).
+Timor-LesteIn Southeast Asia, (formerly East Timor) continues to be one of the world's poorest countries, with GDP per capita standing at $3,949 (2011).
 It is ranked 147 out of 187 (2011) countries in the UN's Human Development Index.

 As of 2015, Timor-Leste had a population of 1.17 million and an annual growth rate at 1.8%.
 Based on the total population, 40.2% aged 15 years and above were employed.

 Causes

 As of 2011, 37.4% of civilians live below the international poverty line of $1.25 (in purchasing power parity terms) per day and 40% of the population is malnourished.
 Life expectancy at birth is 62.5 years.

 Existence of poor governance, coupled with lack of accountability and transparency are reasons why Timor-Leste has been unable to break out from this poverty trap.
 In the 2010 Corruption Perceptions Index, Timor-Leste scored 2.5 (out of 10) and was ranked 127th out of 178 countries.
 "Without a clean and competent governmental institution to provide a stable business environment, Timor-Leste has failed to attract much foreign direct investment (FDI) which would help to improve the unemployment and poverty situations", as stated by Dionisio Da Cruz Pereira, a former staff of the United Nations and the World Bank group in Timor-Leste.